Return to the Hosta Forum | Post a Follow-Up

 Going back through the recent posts, I noticed that some of you were very kind with your comments concerning my 'teaser' orchid picture.
 I thought I might elaborate a bit on my collection since it seemed to glean some interest.
 I am aware this is a hosta forum and I risk Ken's wrath by posting this.
 I'm also aware that there is a designated forum for orchids on Gardenweb, but I have been snooping over there recently and hadn't noticed much in the way of activity (well at least not when compared to the Hosta forum).
 In addition, you all have become somewhat of a virtual circle of friends for me and who doesn't love to share with friends ?

-I live in Philadelphia, so to grow orchids year round outside like most successful hobbyists I would need to move WAY down south.
-Seeing as I am about to set some 100+ hosta into the ground over the next 5 years, moving to a new location is not an option.
-In addition, I'm not sure I could handle the high humidity in the dead of summer (God bless ya Moccasin, Paula, Bkay - not sure how you do it).
+I live in Philadelphia.
+To grow orchids year round outside, like most successful hobbyists, would require me to move WAY down south.
+Seeing as I am about to set some 130+ hosta into the ground over the next 5 years, moving is not an option.
+In addition, I'm not sure I could handle the high humidity in the dead of summer (God Bless ya Mocc, Paula, Bkay - not sure how you do it).

-And here they are respectively under the lights.
-They got those names since they are NOID.
-They were Trader Joe $15.00 specials and truth be told some of the best growers I have.
+Truth be told, they have been some of my best growers.
 The purple is Delores and the white is Helen.
-The names came to me one day . . . don't ask . . . cuz even I am not entirely sure :p
+The names came to me one day . . . don't ask . . . cuz even I'm not entirely sure. :)

 Side note: The quote that I cited for the alphabet (thank you for using it Paula) was told to me by a fellow orchid enthusiast one day while I was perusing here collection for possible trades.
 She hated purple flowers and I don't care much for yellow so we would swap on occasion.
 We were carrying on about a couple of hers not performing so well and I asked 'what would be better growing conditions' and that's when she responded 'The only way to know how to grow a plant properly is to have killed it a few times'.